 5- Research Materials

 As an electronics store, you’re going to be doing much more than recommending what gadgets people should get.
 You’re also going to be repairing some of those gadgets.
-While you may not have to repair everything, it’s important to know what equipment and materials you may need.

 For some computer or electronics components, you might need a dispenser machine in order to properly complete repairs or issues.
 You might need a completely new tool belt, filled with tiny screwdrivers and adhesive materials instead of a giant hammer and a box of nails.